lebpac/lebpac.github.io/evans-lake.md

 School-age children (those entering grade one through grade seven) stay in cabins with counsellors.
 Parents and small children (children entering kindergarten in September, or younger) camp in tents and vans on a grassy field by the lake.
 All meals are prepared by Evans Lake staff.
 The camp is participatory with parents assisting with some duties.

-This year's camp takes place **Labour Day weekend, September 3–5**.
+This year's Camp takes place **Labour Day weekend, September 3–5**.
 Plan to arrive by 3 pm on Saturday and stay until Monday around 2 pm.

 ## Cost